ravindranathakila/Baby/README.md

 #### Graphic Artist - Basically, an expert with good artistic skills.
 If you can draw it with some tool, we'll do the rest.
 #### HBase developer - Who'll basically handle the data storage on HBase side.
 We really need someone to do this!

 How do you get started?
-Raise an issue here https://github.com/Adimpression/www.ilikeplaces.com/issues stating you'd like to jump into action :-)
+We'd be more than glad to hear from you at 'getintouch@adimpression.mobi'.
+If you're not clear about what we're about, you still can mail us.
+We're definitely not gonna alienate you!
 ___